Montana is home to many different species of wasps found all over the state.

 As a member of the family Scoliidae, this wasp is a solitary digger wasp and feeds on the larvae of other insects, such as grasshoppers, beetles, and caterpillars.

-The female double-banded scoliid wasp will burrow into the soil to lay eggs and provide the burrows with paralyzed prey for the emerging larvae to feed on.
+The female double-banded scoliid wasp burrows into the soil to lay eggs and provides the burrows with paralyzed prey for the emerging larvae to feed on.

 In addition to being beneficial predators of insect pests, they also provide pollination services to various flowers.